-The mixed-use Landmark Project will consist of a Vietnamese Cultural Center, Emerald Night Market, and affordable housing.
+The mixed-use Landmark Project will consist of a Vietnamese Cultural Center, Southeast Asian Public Market, and affordable housing.
 Parking will also be included to accommodate the region’s growing Vietnamese population.
 Each component of the development will reflect Vietnamese Americans’ rich culture, history, and future.

 - Cultural Center – is a gathering place for community events, programs, meetings and socializing.

-- Emerald Night Market – Indoor night market will contain specialty boutiques that serve as incubators for small vendors and emerging entrepreneurs—all in a unique architectural environment of permanently built small shops and portable kiosks.
+- Public Market – Indoor public market will contain specialty boutiques that serve as incubators for small vendors and emerging entrepreneurs—all in a unique architectural environment of permanently built small shops and portable kiosks.

 - Affordable Housing – the housing units will add an affordable option for families or working professionals to the scant housing supply in the area.

 In 2014, FLS in partnership with SCIDpda conducted a feasibility study, which can be viewed here.
 Seattle University students also conducted a cultural center assessment of national models, which are mapped here.